marxin/texi2rst-generated/sphinx/gccint/sizes-and-offsets-as-runtime-invariants.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: polynomial integers, poly_int

 .. _poly_int:

-.. index:: polynomial integers

-.. index:: poly_int

 Sizes and offsets as runtime invariants
 ---------------------------------------